-Life Science Standards Crosscutting Concepts & Background Information for Educators K.L1U1.6 Obtain, evaluate, and communicate information about how organisms use different body parts for survival.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: All organisms have external parts.
-Different animals use their body parts in different ways K.L1U1.7 to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food , water , and air .
-Plants also have different parts ( roots , stems , leaves , Observe, ask questions, and explain how specialized structures found on a variety of plants and animals (including humans) help them sense and respond to their environment. flowers, fruits ) that help them survive, grow, and produce more plants. ${}^{4(p.\ 144)}$ Animals have body parts that capture and convey different kinds of information needed for growth and survival -for example, eyes for light, ears for sounds, and skin for temperature or touch.
-Animals respond to these inputs with behaviors that help them survive (e.g., find food, run from a predator ) ${}^{4}$ (p.
-149) K.L2U1.8 Crosscutting Concepts & Background Information for Educators Observe, ask questions, and explain the differences between the characteristics of living and non-living things.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: There is a wide variety of living things (organisms), including plants and animals.
-They are distinguished from non-living things by their ability to move, reproduce, and react to certain stimuli. (p.
+Life Science Standards Crosscutting Concepts & Background Information for Educators K.L1U1.6Obtain, evaluate, and communicate how organisms use different body parts for survival.
+Crosscutting Concepts: Patterns ; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change K.L1U1.7 Background Information: All organisms have external parts.
+Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air.
+Plants also have different parts (roots, stems, leaves, Observe, ask questions, and explain how specialized structures found on a variety of plants and animals (including humans) help them sense and respond to their environment. flowers, fruits ) that help them survive, grow, and produce more plants. $4(p.
+144)$ Animals have body parts that capture and convey different kinds of information needed for growth and survival -for example, eyes for light, ears for sounds, and skin for temperature or touch.
+Animals respond to these inputs with behaviors that help them survive. (e.g., find food, run from a predator ) Plants also respond to some external inputs (e.g., turn leaves toward the sun). $4(p.
+149)$ K.L2U1.8 Crosscutting Concepts & Background Information for Educators Observe, ask questions, and explain the differences between the characteristics of living and non-living things.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: There is a wide variety of living things (organisms), including plants and animals .
+They are distinguished from non-living things by their ability to move , reproduce , and react to certain stimuli .
+2 (p.
 26)